M-Feale/portfolio/README.md

 Then, I researched design fundamentals to get up to speed with the best practices around choosing colors and fonts.

-Finally, I spent some time brainstorming to refine my brand and its message and once that was done, I knew where I was going with the visual identity of my portfolio.
+Finally, I spent some time brainstorming to refine my brand and its message.
+I narrowed down my design choices and tried a few of them on the page with a Banner and a Home component.
+I limited my design choices further to only 3 fonts and 3 colors that I would use wisely throughout my portfolio (in accordance with the design principles I had researched) and once that was done, I knew where I was going with the visual identity of my website.

 ### Implementation